Genuage/Genuage/README.md

 INSTRUCTIONS FOR USE
 To use the provided datasets select the Load from File option in the loading menu and select the data files.

+The source code was made with Unity version 2018.4.28, newer or older versions may not work properly.